IDIS 173 The History and Philosophy of Health and Healthcare Units: 3.00

 An exploration of the way in which the patterns that we observe in the world about us can be described by language and understood with the tools of analysis and synthesis.
 A carefully selected sequence of poems and mathematical problems will be examined in a discussion format, and students will be expected to examine similar examples on their own.

-NOTE Administered by the Departments of English Language and Literature and Mathematics and Statistics.
+NOTE Administered by the Departments of English Literature and Creative Writing and Mathematics and Statistics.

 Requirements: Prerequisite Level 3 or above.